Skip to content

 • Drilling into trusses

-• Hanging storage from the ceiling
+• Hanging storage racks from the ceiling

-Most homeowners simply think:
+Most homeowners believe they are simply adding storage.

 “I’m just adding a shelf.”

-What the Building Code Actually Says
+What The Building Code Actually Says

-International Residential Code (IRC) — § R802.10.4
+International Residential Code (IRC) — Section R802.10.4

 “Truss members and components shall not be cut, notched, drilled, spliced, or otherwise altered in any way without the approval of a registered design professional.”